Russia Plans to Launch a Full-Fledged Apple Pay Analog in 2025

 Banks are working on a new mechanism for paying for purchases via Bluetooth

 In the near future, banks will develop an innovative system for paying for goods and services using smartphones.
-As early as the second half of 2025, this technology may be implemented in Sberbank's operations.
+As early as the second half of 2025, this technology may be implemented in Sberbank.

-The new method will allow customers to make purchases without cash or cards, using only a smartphone.
+The new method will allow customers to make purchases without cash and cards, using only a smartphone.
 At the same time, it will be compatible with both iOS and Android devices.

-Presumably, payment will be made via Bluetooth in customers' mobile applications.
+Presumably, payment will be made via Bluetooth in mobile applications of buyers.
 Sberbank terminals support this technology.
 Dmitry Malykh, Senior Vice President of the bank, clarified that the system will work like Apple Pay.

-In October, specialists from the National Payment Card System (NSPK) announced plans to create a similar technology called "Volna."
-This contactless payment method will be available to both iOS and Android device owners.
+In October, specialists from the National Payment Card System (NSPK) announced plans to create a similar technology called "Volna".
+This contactless payment method will be available for both iOS and Android device owners.

-Some financial institutions, such as Dom.RF, Novikom, and Zenit, have stated that they are ready to participate in testing "Volna."
+Some financial institutions, such as Dom.RF, Novikom, and Zenit, have stated that they are ready to participate in the testing of "Volna".

 Before the introduction of restrictions in 2020, Russia ranked second in the world in terms of the number of Apple Pay users.
 But in March 2022, Apple Pay and Google Pay stopped functioning in Russia.
 Applications of banks that fell under sanctions (VTB, Sber, and others) were removed from the App Store.